DOI-USGS/flowperlink/README.md

 pip install git+https://code.usgs.gov/streamflow-permanence/flowperlink.git@branch_name
 ```

 The flowperlink package can also be installed from the source code directly.
 This may be of interest if you are developing new features for the package.
+Hydrolink must be installed separately in this case.

 ```bash
 # clone the repository to get the source code